 If you open a Health Care FSA, you can use tax-free dollars to reimburse yourself for eligible health care expenses that you or your eligible family members incur while you are participating in the Health Care FSA.
-With a Limited Purpose FSA, you can use tax-free dollars to reimburse yourself only for eligible dental or vision expenses that you or your eligible family members incur while you are participating in the Limited-Purpose FSA.
+With a Limited Purpose FSA, you can use tax-free dollars to reimburse yourself only for eligible dental, vision, or preventive care expenses that you or your eligible family members incur while you are participating in the Limited-Purpose FSA.